- No auto backup

 The erase can erase per stroke (Whole) or per pixel (Partial).
 You can also turn on auto deselect to Auto switch back to the last tool you were using before the eraser.
 The app does not erase the highlighter only, though.
 We look forward to having that feature.

 CollaNote also supports the scribbling gesture for quickly erasing your notes.
 Gestures are always a faster way to work than selecting and deselecting tools.
 The scribbling gesture though is not the best erasing gesture, even Nebo can’t get it right.
 The strikethrough gesture is better for erasing so let’s hope our developer can look into that.
 For now, it’s a hit-and-miss.

 For highlighted notes, the gesture only erases the notes.
 Chances are, you will still need the eraser tool to remove the highlighter that is left behind.
 Unless you really just want to change your notes while keeping the highlighter.

-CollaNote supports Scribble, in iPadOS 14.
-Your handwritten notes are converted to text immediately.
+CollaNote supports Scribble, which converts your handwriting to text immediately.
 We are trying to warm up to the idea of taking typed notes away from the rest of our notes.
 This is certainly not the most ideal way to add typed notes.
 It might work for short titles, but… paragraphs?

 You can change the colour and font for everything on the screen.
 Not a few selected words but everything.
 That is pretty much all there is to the text tool.
 The app doesn’t support custom fonts yet, but it has a lot of font options to choose from.
 When you tap Done, CollaNote adds your text to the page for resizing or copying.
 It’d be lovely to have rotation for our text boxes.